abpio/abp-commercial-docs/en/ui/angular/content-toolbar-extensions.md

 export class AppModule {}
 ```

-That is it, `logUsers` toolbar action will be added as the first action on the content toolbar in the users page (`UsersComponent`) of the `IdentityModule`.
+That is it, `logUserNames` toolbar action will be added as the first action on the content toolbar in the users page (`UsersComponent`) of the `IdentityModule`.

 ## API